younes-bd/NISTFramework/README.md

 Respond: Immediate actions included data containment, forensic investigation, and legal notifications.
 Recover: Recovery focused on data cleanup, compliance checks, and post-incident review.

+Using the NIST Cybersecurity Framework to Respond to a Phishing Attack

+Description:
+You are a cybersecurity analyst at a financial institution.
+An employee fell victim to a phishing attack, leading to a potential breach.
+Your role is to use the NIST Cybersecurity Framework to guide the response to this phishing attack incident.

+NIST Cybersecurity Framework Steps:

+1. Identify:

+Incident Type: Phishing attack targeting an employee.
+Affected User: The targeted employee's account and potential access to sensitive financial data.
+Impact: Risk of unauthorized access to financial data and potential data leakage.
+2. Protect:

+Email Filtering: Strengthen email filtering to detect and block phishing emails.
+Employee Training: Provide additional phishing awareness training to employees.
+3. Detect:

+Email Analysis: Analyze the phishing email to understand the attack vector.
+Incident Response Team Activation: Activate the incident response team to investigate the phishing incident.
+4. Respond:

+Isolate Affected Account: Isolate the affected employee's account to prevent further compromise.
+Email Trace: Trace the phishing email source to identify potential threat actors.
+Malware Scan: Conduct malware scans on the affected account and systems.
+5. Recover:

+Account Restoration: Restore the affected employee's account with enhanced security measures.
+Post-Incident Review: Review the incident to identify areas for improved detection and prevention.
+Incident Report Analysis:

+Summary: The organization faced a phishing attack targeting an employee.
+Identify: The incident was identified as a phishing attack through analysis of the email.
+Protect: Protective measures included email filtering and employee training.
+Detect: Detection involved email analysis and incident response team activation.
+Respond: Immediate actions included account isolation, email trace, and malware scans.
+Recover: Recovery focused on account restoration and post-incident review.

+Using the NIST Cybersecurity Framework to Respond to a Insider Threat Incident

+Description:
+You are a cybersecurity analyst at a technology company.
+An insider threat incident has been identified, involving an employee attempting to exfiltrate sensitive source code.
+Your role is to use the NIST Cybersecurity Framework to guide the response to this insider threat incident.

+NIST Cybersecurity Framework Steps:

+1. Identify:
+Incident Type: Insider threat involving attempted data exfiltration.
+Affected Data: Sensitive source code and intellectual property.
+Impact: Risk of data loss and potential compromise of intellectual property.

+2. Protect:
+Data Loss Prevention (DLP): Enhance DLP measures to prevent unauthorized data exfiltration.
+Access Control Review: Review access controls for sensitive source code.

+3. Detect:
+Insider Threat Monitoring: Implement enhanced monitoring for insider threat behaviors.
+Incident Response Team Activation: Activate the incident response team to investigate the insider threat.

+4. Respond:
+Employee Interview: Conduct an interview with the involved employee to understand motives.
+Source Code Assessment: Assess if any source code was compromised.
+Legal Actions: Initiate legal actions if required, based on the investigation findings.

+5. Recover:
+Source Code Restoration: Restore any affected source code from backups.
+Insider Threat Mitigation: Implement additional measures to mitigate insider threats.
+Post-Incident Review: Review the incident to identify areas for improved prevention.

+Incident Report Analysis:
+Summary: The organization faced an insider threat incident involving an employee attempting data exfiltration.
+Identify: The incident was identified as an insider threat through monitoring.
+Protect: Protective measures included DLP enhancement and access control review.
+Detect: Detection involved insider threat monitoring and incident response team activation.
+Respond: Immediate actions included employee interview, source code assessment, and legal actions.
+Recover: Recovery focused on source code restoration and post-incident review.

 <!--
  ```diff